 If sleep quality is also a priority, adding magnesium glycinate to the evening routine creates a three-part stack: Lion's Mane (morning cognition), ashwagandha (evening cortisol management), magnesium (GABA-mediated relaxation).
 See: ashwagandha and magnesium glycinate together.

 They solve different problems.
-Lion's Mane is a cognitive enhancer — it directly supports neuron health, NGF production, and memory.
-Ashwagandha is a stress modulator — it lowers cortisol, reduces anxiety, and improves sleep.
+It is a cognitive enhancer, it directly supports neuron health, NGF production, and memory.
+Ashwagandha is a stress modulator.
+It lowers cortisol, reduces anxiety, and improves sleep.

 If your primary concern is focus and brain fog with no significant stress, Lion's Mane alone may be sufficient.
 If your primary concern is anxiety and sleep without cognitive complaints, ashwagandha alone is a good starting point.